 There are sometimes restrictions on the use of these eBooks.
 With high-demand items where there is a limit on concurrent users, we recommend that you find and download what you need and then close off the book/browser window to free up the licence for someone else.
 For a demonstration of how to do this, please see the Library’s short eBooks etiquette video.
 There are usually limitations on how much you can download and copy, but these should reset after 24 hours.

 For help with using this collection, see the ProQuest Ebook Central page in the Library’s eBooks guide.
 It includes a link to ProQuest’s own guide on the collection, and has embedded videos from ProQuest on the online reader and on downloads.

 ProQuest is a provider of a huge range of databases covering all subject areas, and including a range of sources.
 Most of these databases include full-text material, but some, particularly in the environmental sciences area, are databases of abstracts only.

 Subject strengths include biological science, earth & environmental sciences, general science, business, education, health & medicine, and social sciences.

 Sources include mainly journals, but there are two specialised database of interest:

 * ProQuest Dissertations & Theses Global - an important database of dissertations and theses from America and Europe;

 * ANZ Newsstand - a database of Australian and New Zealand newspaper articles.

 The link here takes you to searching across ALL the ProQuest databases.
-Once you are in ProQuest, you can pick and choose from the menu of databases by clicking on the "Searching: ... databases" link at the top left of the search screen.
+Once in the ProQuest platform, you can pick and choose from the menu of databases by clicking on the Change Databases tab in the top menu.